coderefinery/git-collaborative/content/centralized.md

   issue in this
   repository](https://github.com/cr-workshop-exercises/centralized-workflow-exercise/issues/new).
   Give any title like "please add me" and then click submit.
-Wait a minute for an invite email to arrive (someone does this manually).
+Wait a minute for staff to add you, then wait for the invite email to arrive and *accept the invitation from the email*.
   ```

   We create(d) these the day before hopefully.  **Choose only one to